gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 Lastly, we are still missing the noise covariance matrix.
 Unless instructed otherwise, `pyemu` will construct this matrix on-the-fly using weights in the PEST control file (and assuming that weights are the inverse of the standard deviation).

 Alternatively you can provide a user created (diagonal!) covariance matrix.
 In our case weights reflect measurement uncertainty.
-But just for the sake of demosntration, let's generate an observation covarance matrix from the control file (this is the same thing that `pyemu` would do in the background by default):
+But just for the sake of demonstration, let's generate an observation covariance matrix from the control file (this is the same thing that `pyemu` would do in the background by default):

 ```python